Where are we with calibration under dataset shift in image classification?: Results

 \subsubsection{Applying post-hoc calibration \emph{before} ensembling yields best calibration under shifts.}

 Comparing post-hoc calibration pre- and post-ensembling, results in~\cref{fig:ensemble} show that there is a clear trade-off between ID and shifted calibration in terms of ECE: doing TS (or EBS) after ensembling leads to better ID calibration, whereas TS (or EBS) before ensembling leads to better calibration on shifted datasets, and better overall ID-shifted calibration trade-off.
 For example, TS before ensembling (filled circles) systematically reaches a lower calibration error on shifted test sets compared to TS after ensembling (hollow circles).
 However, we observe the inverse pattern for ID test sets on Living17, Density, Retina, CXR, and Entity30.
-This finding also holds for models trained with ER+LS (see~\cref{fig:ens:erls}).
+This finding also holds for models trained with ER+LS (see~\cref{fig:ens:erls}). \rebuttal{Finally, our ablation study on ensemble size in \cref{fig:ens:size:ece:1,fig:ens:size:ece:2,fig:ens:size:brier:1,fig:ens:size:brier:2} shows that these conclusions hold for all ensemble sizes tested ($n=2,3,5$).}

 Comparing TS and TS + OOD in~\cref{fig:ensemble} we find that semantic OOD exposure in post-hoc calibration often degrades calibration for shifted tests (y-axis, RETINA, EMBED, CameLyon) and even more so for ID test sets (x-axis).
 Interestingly, this is contrary to previous findings and independent of whether calibration is applied before or after ensembling.
 Further ablation studies in~\cref{fig:ens:posthoc} confirm this finding on additional post-hoc calibrators.
 These results suggest that, if the goal is to ensemble models, individual ensemble members should be calibrated with standard calibration methods, not with OOD exposure.